Denver International Airport Automated Guideway Transit System

-The Denver International Airport Automated Guideway Transit System is a people mover system operating at Denver International Airport in Denver, Colorado.
-The system opened along with the airport itself in 1995 and quickly connects the distant concourses with the main terminal (named the Jeppesen Terminal).
+Denver International Airport's Automated Guideway Transit System (AGTS) is a 24/7 people mover system operating within the airport in Denver, Colorado.
+The system opened along with the airport itself in 1995 and efficiently connects the distant concourses with the main terminal (named the Jeppesen Terminal).

 History

 The AGTS project was announced publicly in October 1992 at a cost of $84 million, and it opened with the airport on February 28, 1995.
 The initial system consisted of 16 cars that were paired together in groups of four to traverse the length of the tunnel.
-The vehicles ride on rubber wheels along a concrete track.
-The system was built by AEG Westinghouse, which would later become part of Bombardier Transportation.
+The vehicles were to ride on rubber wheels along a concrete track.
+The system was built by AEG Westinghouse, which was acquired by Bombardier Transportation in 2001 and in turn by Alstom in 2021.

 Six more vehicles were added to the system by 1996, an additional five were added in 2001, an additional four in 2007, and an additional 26 in 2021 (16 of which are to replace the original vehicles from the airport’s opening and 10 additional vehicles were added to the system).
-Today, the fleet consists of 41 automated Bombardier CX-100 vehicles and each of which have a maximum capacity of 100 passengers.
+Today, the fleet consists of 41 automated Innovia APM 100 vehicles, each of which has a maximum capacity of 100 passengers.

-In 2023, 26 new vehicles will be added to the system.
-These vehicles were originally scheduled to be delivered by 2021, but due to impacts of the COVID-19 pandemic on manufacturing, the delivery date was delayed to 2023.
+In 2024, 26 new vehicles will be added to the system.
+These vehicles were originally scheduled to be delivered by 2021, but due to impacts of the COVID-19 pandemic on manufacturing, the delivery date was delayed to 2024.
 When the new vehicles have been delivered, the original 16 vehicles from 1995 will be retired from service.
 The 10 additional new vehicles will bring the total number of vehicles to 41.
-The new vehicles will be based on the Innovia APM 300R platform.
+The new vehicles will be based on the Innovia APM 300R platform, which is currently manufactured by Alstom.